Open workflow system

 });

 Wrap an internal service client, auth helper, or domain-specific workflow primitive once, then reuse it everywhere.
-This is the difference between a convenient test file and a workflow system that compounds.
+This is the difference between a convenient test file and a verification system that compounds.

 payments-plugin.ts